Visits to St. Peter's Basilica in Rome

 Save on your Vatican experience and get guided tour tickets to its three monumental jewels: the Vatican Museums, the Sistine Chapel and St. Peter's Basilica.
 Does not include the ascent to the dome

-Duration: 2 hours
+Duration: 3 hours

 The Vatican Museums are another must-see in Rome located next to St. Peter's Basilica.
-For this reason, most travelers choose the same day to visit both places, although the huge queues that are usually seen already in the square to access the church sometimes makes more than one desist.
+For this reason, most travelers choose the same day to visit both places, although the huge queues that are usually seen already in the square to access the church, sometimes, makes more than one desist.

 To avoid these queues, it is best to book the pack that includes a guided tour of the Vatican Museums, the Sistine Chapel and the Basilica.
-After your tour of the many works of art in the Museums and admiring the impressive work of Michelangelo in the Sistine Chapel, you will have priority access to the Basilica.
+After your tour of the many works of art in the Museums and admiring the impressive work of Michelangelo in the Sistine Chapel, you will have priority access to the Basilica without queues.
 However, this tour does not include a visit to the dome.

 Recommended if...
 You plan to visit also the Vatican Museums and prefer to unify the visit in one day without wasting too much time in the queues at St. Peter's Square to enter the Basilica.